xwal/awesome-stars/topics.md

 ## p2p

+- [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 - [ipfs/ipfs](https://github.com/ipfs/ipfs) - Peer-to-peer hypermedia protocol
 - [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) - Go implementation of the Ethereum protocol